milang/P4.net/README.md

 P4.NET
 ======

-P4.NET is a fork of the [original P4.NET component created by Shawn Hladky](http://p4dotnet.sourceforge.net/index.php/P4.Net_Overview), that provided managed implementation of Perforce API.
-While the original supported Microsoft .NET 1.1 and 2.0, this fork supports newer versions, namely .NET 2.0, 3.0, 3.5 (CLR 2) and 4.0 (CLR 4).
+P4.NET is a fork of the [original P4.NET component created by Shawn Hladky](http://p4dotnet.sourceforge.net/index.php/P4.Net_Overview).
+It provides managed implementation of Perforce API.
+Main features of this fork (as opposed to Shawn's original):

+- Support for CLR 2 (.NET 2.0, 3.0, 3.5)
+- Support for CLR 4 (.NET 4.0)
+- Single AnyCPU assembly (works in both 32 and 64 bit .NET runtimes)

 Overview